-Animation Dingle NOW an Academy qualifying festival for Short Film Awards.
+Animation Dingle is NOW an Academy qualifying festival for Short Film Awards.

 Animation Dingle Festival is delighted to announce that it has been approved as an Academy qualifying festival for the Short Film Awards.

-From 2021 onwards, the recipient of Animation Dingle’s Best Irish Professional Short Award will now be eligible for consideration in the Animation Short Film category of the Academy Awards® without the standard theatrical run, provided the film otherwise complies with the Academy rules.
+The recipient of Animation Dingle’s Best Irish Professional Short Award is eligible for consideration in the Animation Short Film category of the Academy Awards® without the standard theatrical run, provided the film otherwise complies with the Academy rules.

 Animation Dingle is also a Student Academy Awards® qualifying festival.